samschott/maestral/README.md

 ## Warning

-- Never sync a folder with both the official Dropbox client and Maestral at the same time.
+- Never sync a local folder with both the official Dropbox client and Maestral at the same time.
 - Network drives and some external hard drives are not supported as locations for the Dropbox folder.